maplelabs/FOSS-Projects/docs/FAQs/discord.md

-# Welcome to MapleLabs FOSS Help Center
+# Frequently asked questions related to discord usage are below

 ## General